fchuffar/dnamaging/README.md

 # dnamaging
-A set scripts and vignettes allowing to build am epigentic clock model
+A set of scripts and vignettes allowing to build an epigentic clock model.